Legal Practice Program

 - Use proper legal citation.

 The second course in the two-semester sequence is a simulation course that focuses on persuasive legal writing, alternative dispute resolution (ADR), and appellate advocacy.
 The ADR component introduces negotiation skills, mediation, arbitration, and other ADR-related concepts.
-The persuasive legal writing component includes drafting a pre-trial brief and an appellate brief, and the appellate advocacy component includes presenting an oral argument.
+Typical assignments include drafting pre-trial briefs and appellate briefs, and the appellate advocacy component includes presenting an oral argument.
 These practice skills are taught in the context of a simulated case or legal scenario so that students can maximize their learning in real-world contexts.
 Thus, this course provides substantial experience that is reasonably similar to the experience of a practicing lawyer.
 Students also have multiple opportunities for self-evaluation as they complete the course assignments.

 Upon completion of Legal Practice II, which is an experiential course under ABA Standards 303(a)(3) and 304, students will be able to do the following: